Teach Flow your words with the dictionary

 Return to the Dictionary page and click Import.

-After importing, all words from the CSV file appear in your Vocabulary list with an upload icon to indicate they were bulk-imported.
+The import moves through four steps: Upload, Verify (Preview), Importing, and Success.
+After importing, all words from the CSV appear in your Vocabulary list with an upload icon.
 You can add or edit corrections for any of these entries at any time.

 Adding a colleague's name